naveedausaf/flowmazondotnet/.iac/modules/cloudflare_rate_limiting_rule/README.md

 ### Rate Limiting Rule

-- On paid plans, you can create multiple reate limiting rules and different rate limiting rules for different hostnames in the zone.
+- On paid plans, you can create multiple rate limiting rules and different rate limiting rules for different hostnames in the zone.

   However, on the free plan, you can have just **one Rate Limiting Rule per zone** and this may only be created at the zone level.